Edward James: Surrealism

 Salvador Dali put James in touch with the Belgian surrealist painter René Magritte (1889–1967).
 James later hosted Magritte for three weeks at his home on 35 Wimpole Street, London in February and March 1937, where Magritte painted a number of gouaches and oils, some of which were new, others were copies of his earlier work.
-The terms agreed on were that Magritte was to be paid £250 to paint copies or variations of three paintings selected by James from photographs On the Threshold of Liberty (1929), The Red Model (1935), The Youth Illustrated (1936) and pay his own travel expenses, while James was to provide a studio space above his garage as well as art supplies and canvases.
+The terms agreed on were that Magritte was to be paid £250 to paint copies or variations of three paintings selected by James from photographs: On the Threshold of Liberty (1929), The Red Model (1935), and The Youth Illustrated (1936) and pay his own travel expenses, while James was to provide a studio space above his garage as well as art supplies and canvases.
 James intended to install the paintings behind backless mirrors, so as to only be observable in bright light.
-The new version of The Red Model painted at James request was a large canvas (72 × 52.5 in.) of higher quality than the original and given a British touch with the addition of a few English coins scattered in the dirt.
+The new version of The Red Model, painted at James’s request, was a large canvas (72 × 52.5 in.) of higher quality than the original and given a British touch with the addition of a few English coins scattered in the dirt.
 It is now in the Museum Boijmans van Beuningen, Rotterdam along with the 1937 version of The Youth Illustrated (79 × 60 in.).
 Magritte went on to paint at least seven versions of The Red Model.
 Magritte also enlarged and reformatted the 1937 version of On the Threshold of Liberty (94 × 73 in.), now in the Art Institute of Chicago, from horizontal to vertical to fit the intended installation site for James.
 In a letter to Louis Scutenaire and Irène Hamoir (February 18, 1937), Magritte wrote "London is a revelation.
 Of course, I'm only just beginning to discover it.
 But until now, everything is perfect (of course I don't speak English, but "there's something").
 Yesterday evening we went to visit Henry Moore, a charming sculptor, sort of Arp-Picasso..."